John Legend Music Video: Singer Wants ‘Out Of Shape’ Actors To Play Trump Supporters

 John Legend’s making a new music video, and it would seem that the R&B singer is looking for something in particular as he hopes to cast some people to play supporters of President Donald Trump.
 Specifically, he’s looking for men and women who are preferably older and overweight to play the role.

 A report from TMZ cited several new listings on Casting Networks Los Angeles, which detail openings for actors to play various parts in John Legend’s next music video.
-The “Protestors” listing requires eight Caucasian men and women, aged 30- to 65-years-old, and “preferably out of shape,” and while the listing’s title makes no mention of the President, the words “Trump supporters” are included in the job description, with the actors set to take part in a “make belief [sic] rally on a sound stage.”
+The “Protestors” listing requires eight Caucasian men and women, aged 30- to 65-years-old, and “preferably out of shape,” and while the listing’s title makes no mention of the president, the words “Trump supporters” are included in the job description, with the actors set to take part in a “make belief [sic] rally on a sound stage.”

 Further underscoring the presumably political theme of the upcoming video, Legend is also looking for 10 white men aged 18-35, presumably to play white nationalist protesters.
 This listing prioritizes “young and blonde” male actors, with “very short hair, or short on sides, long on top.”
 While this listing suggests that the actors will play out something similar to last month’s demonstrations in Charlottesville, Virginia, Legend specified that there will be “no violence,” as the camera will merely move past the protesters standing next to each other.